hashicorp-dev-advocates/workshop-spring-vault/instruqt/01-enable-kv-secrets-engine/assignment.md

 notes:
 - type: text
   contents: |
-    In this workshop, you will learn how to use [Spring Vault](https://spring.io/projects/spring-vault) and [Spring Cloud Vault](https://cloud.spring.io/spring-cloud-vault/reference/html/) libraries in your Spring Boot application to retrieve secrets from and encrypt payloads with HashiCorp Vault.
+    In this section of the workshop, you will learn how to use [Spring Vault](https://spring.io/projects/spring-vault) and [Spring Cloud Vault](https://cloud.spring.io/spring-cloud-vault/reference/html/) libraries in your Spring Boot application to retrieve static secrets you store in HashiCorp Vault.

-    In this first challenge, you will:
+    In this first section, you will:

     1. Enable Vault's key-value secrets engine.
     2. Add a static secret (username and password) to Vault.